Together, we turn ideas into action

 Alternatives to Jail

-Trusted support, connections, opportunities, and care for people on the continuum of justice system involvement, from prevention, to care within the system, to preventing re-entry.
+Trusted support, connections, opportunities, and care for people on the continuum of legal system involvement, from prevention, to care within the system, to preventing re-entry.

 Community-Centered Solutions & Care Provision